Kenyan budget carrier Jambojet to double passengers in three years

 The airline has grown traffic by a compounded annual rate of 25%, giving it a modest return, Kilavuka said, although he declined to give figures.

-Except for Ethiopian Airlines, most bigger carriers in the region are loss-making, including Kenya Airways, which parliamentarians voted to re-nationalise in July.
+Except for Ethiopian Airlines, most bigger carriers in the region are loss-making, including Kenya Airways, which parliamentarians voted to re-nationalize in July.

 “We are profitable,” Kilavuka said.
 “The margins are very thin given the costs that we have to incur, and the challenge is to maintain this profitability because the industry is volatile.”